DNP Program Information

-Terri Allison Donaldson, DNP, RN, ACNP-BC
+Terri Allison, DNP, RN, ACNP-BC

 Associate Professor of Nursing and DNP Program Director

-Dr. Donaldson has more than 25 years experience in cardiac and critical care nursing.
+Dr. Allison has more than 25 years experience in cardiac and critical care nursing.
 She began her nursing career as a staff nurse in a 500-bed metropolitan teaching hospital caring for patients with artery disease and heart failure.
 She has extensive experience managing the care of patients requiring critical care interventions and those experiencing complex cardiovascular disease.
-Through her work as an acute care nurse practitioner, Dr. Donaldson developed expertise in the management of patients with end stage heart failure and those awaiting or undergoing heart transplantation.
+Through her work as an acute care nurse practitioner, Dr. Allison developed expertise in the management of patients with end stage heart failure and those awaiting or undergoing heart transplantation.
 She joined the faculty at Vanderbilt in 2001 and is the coordinator of the transplantation subspecialty in the Acute Care Nurse Practitioner Program.
 She uses her nursing expertise to coordinate clinical education and frequently lectures on cardiovascular disorders.
 She maintains part time practice as an ACNP with the Vanderbilt Transplant Center.

 DNP Program Administrative Manager